 The Aequitas solutions will include:

-- Best-in-class smart order routing solutions available to all investors
+- Best-in-class smart order routing solutions available to all investors and dealers;

 To learn more about the Aequitas solutions, please visit www.aequitasinnovations.com to read our Position Paper.